ElinaZoldnere/Insurance-Application-Part-1/README.md

 Medical risk limit levels: "LEVEL_5000", "LEVEL_10000", "LEVEL_15000".<br>
 <br>
 After performing at least one successful request, you can check the results in the H2 Console.
-Picking a valid agreement UUID from the table agreements, you can test the REST API/GET endpoint providing the UUID in the URL.
+Picking a valid agreement UUID from the table **agreements**, you can test the REST API/GET endpoint providing the UUID in the URL.
 - H2 Console: http://localhost:8080/h2-console/ (username: test, password: test)
 - REST API/GET:     http://localhost:8080/insurance/travel/api/internal/agreement/{agreement-uuid-here}